25% OFF Select Products^

 Conclusion

 In summary, a number of factors contribute to an individual’s omega-3 status, and the amount of EPA and DHA they require for optimal cellular health.
-Although the only conclusive way to ensure you are meeting your daily needs is through blood testing, supplementing with 3000 to 4000 grams of EPA+DHA daily should provide sufficient support for most healthy adults.
+Although the only conclusive way to ensure you are meeting your daily needs is through blood testing, supplementing with 3000 to 4000 milligrams of EPA+DHA daily should provide sufficient support for most healthy adults.

 Quality Matters

-We obsessively test every product lot to ensure that our products are free from environmental toxins and contaminants.
-See for yourself.
+We obsessively test every product lot to ensure we meet or exceed the strictest purity standards for environmental toxins and contaminants.

 View a Certificate of Analysis